 The population is aging

-and in Sweden over 20% will be over 65 years in 2020.
+and in Sweden over 20% are over 65 years.
 In Japan this figure is already 30%.
 Age related frailty is a serious threat to independent living and social participation of senior citizens.
-A main cause is lack of proper food intake, i.e. sufficient energy as well as nutrients, generally referred to as “anorexia of aging”.
+A main cause is lack of proper food intake, i.e. sufficient energy as well as nutrients, generally referred to as “anorexia of aging” as well as lack of exercise.
 This leads to malnutrition which in turn leads to weight loss, frailty and finally to nursing homes, hospitalization, disabilities or even death.

-It is estimated that the care costs for malnutrition in Sweden alone are 9 billion kr/year.
-Problems with impaired senses of taste and smell, difficulties in chewing and swallowing as well as sociological factors and depression are among the factors contributing to anorexia of aging.
+It is estimated that the care costs for malnutrition in Sweden alone are 9 billion SEK/year.
+Problems with impaired senses of taste and smell, difficulties swallowing as well as sociological factors, lack of exercise and depression are among the contributing factors.
+A further contributing factor, especially in Japan, is poor oral functions.